Nursing Home Abuse

 When you get older, you tend to lose some of your appetite.
 This can be compounded if patients are on a serious drug regiment that is killing their desire to eat by upsetting their stomachs and digestive systems.
 However, nursing home staff are expected to be caring and supportive so they can coax even the most hesitant patient to eat.
 The staff should be trained in proper nutrition and hydration to prevent severe weight loss and disease.
 If you notice your loved one losing lots of weight rapidly, this may be a sign of nursing home abuse.
 It is also a possible complication as excessive weight loss can aggravate medical conditions and cause pain and suffering.

 One of the hardest things to realize about nursing home abuse is that it is easy to miss the injuries that are signs.
 Many of us simply attribute these bumps and bruises to the very nature of growing old.
 However, there are several clear-cut signs that you can look for.
-If you feel that your loved one is not being properly cared for, it is important you contact Law Offices of Wolf & Pravato to learn about your options in such a difficult case.
+If you feel that your loved one is not being properly cared for, it is important for you to contact our Nursing Home Abuse Lawyers in Florida at the Law Offices of Wolf & Pravato to learn about your options in such a difficult case.